Prof. Dr. Helmut Breitmeier Principial Investigator

 Dr. Sandra Schwindenhammer Principial Investigator

-Dr. Sandra Schwindenhammer is Assistant Professor at the Department of Political Science at Justus-Liebig-University Giessen.
-She graduated at the Technical University of Darmstadt (2011) and held an Interim Professorship of International Politics at Humboldt University of Berlin (2015-2016).
-She is a founding member of the ECPR Research Network “Food Policy and Governance” and acts as the Official Representative of Justus-Liebig-University Giessen at ECPR.
+Dr. Sandra Schwindenhammer is Assistant Professor at the Department of Political Science at Justus Liebig University Giessen.
+She graduated at Technische Universität Darmstadt (2011) and held an Interim Professorship of International Politics at Humboldt University of Berlin (2015-2016).
+She is a founding member of the ECPR Research Network “Food Policy and Governance” and acts as the Official Representative of Justus Liebig University Giessen at ECPR.
 Her areas of expertise include international norms, norm contestation, norm entrepreneurship, food- and agricultural politics, new forms of transnational governance, and the legitimacy and effectiveness of public and private organizations.

-Andrés Checa completed his Bachelor degree in Political Science, Cultural Anthropology and European Ethnology at Goethe University Frankfurt and his Master degree in Political Science at Justus-Liebig-University Giessen.
-In 2016 he worked as an intern for the Peace Research Institute Frankfurt (HSFK), the German Institute of Global and Area Studies (GIGA) and the city administration in Quito, Ecuador.
+Andrés Checa completed his bachelor's degree in Political Science, Cultural Anthropology and European Ethnology at Goethe University Frankfurt and his master's degree in Political Science at Justus Liebig University Giessen.
+In 2016, he worked as an intern for the Peace Research Institute Frankfurt (HSFK), the German Institute of Global and Area Studies (GIGA) and the city administration in Quito, Ecuador.

-Magdalena Tanzer studied Social Sciences (B.A. and M.A.) at Humboldt University of Berlin.
-In the course of her Bachelor’s program, Magdalena Tanzer did an internship at ProVeg (formerly VEBU).
-During her Master study course, she worked as a student assistant at the chair of International Politics at Humboldt University and at the Robert Koch Institute (RKI).
+Magdalena Tanzer studied Social Sciences at Humboldt University of Berlin.
+As part of her bachelor program, she completed an internship at ProVeg International.
+During her master studies, she worked as a student assistant at the chair of International Politics at Humboldt University as well as in a research project on health literacy at the Robert Koch Institute (RKI).